-Bangladesh Institute of International and Strategic Studies (BIISS) organised a lecture titled “Reconciling Divided Societies, Building Democracy and Good Governance: Lessons from Sri Lanka” at its auditorium in Dhaka on Tuesday, 23 May 2017, where H. E. Mrs. Chandrika Bandaranaike Kumaratunga, Former President of the Democratic Socialist Republic of Sri Lanka was the Guest Speaker.
+Bangladesh Institute of International and Strategic Studies (BIISS) organised a lecture titled “Reconciling Divided Societies, Building Democracy and Good Governance: Lessons from Sri Lanka” at its auditorium in Dhaka on 23 May 2017, where H. E. Mrs. Chandrika Bandaranaike Kumaratunga, former president of the Democratic Socialist Republic of Sri Lanka and member of Global Leadership Foundation was the Guest Speaker.
 Major General A K M Abdur Rahman, ndc, psc, Director General, BIISS delivered the address of welcome while Ambassador Munshi Faiz Ahmad, Chairman, Board of Governors, BIISS, chaired the session and delivered the closing remarks.

 Bangladesh Institute of International and Strategic Studies (BIISS) organised a Seminar on “Promoting Cultural Diversity of Small Ethnic Groups in Bangladesh” on 17 April 2017 at BIISS Auditorium in Dhaka.
 Professor Dr. Gowher Rizvi, Adviser to the Hon’ble Prime Minister on International Affairs was the Chief Guest of the Seminar.
 Mr. Naba Bikram Kishore Tripura, ndc, Secretary, Ministry of Chittagong Hill Tracts Affairs chaired the seminar.
 Major General A K M Abdur Rahman, ndc, psc, Director General, BIISS delivered the address of welcome.